harshavardhan-patil/where-am-i/README.md

 ### Training
 The two components are trained separately as follows:

-**1. Image Encoder**
+**1. Image Encoder**<br>
-   - An image is passed through the Image Encoder
+   - An image is passed through the Image Encoder<br>
-   - Corresponding pair of GPS coordinates (latitude and longitude) is fed into the GeoCLIP Location Encoder
+   - Corresponding pair of GPS coordinates (latitude and longitude) is fed into the GeoCLIP Location Encoder<br>
-   - The Image Encoder outputs a 512-dimensional encoding for the image.
+   - The Image Encoder outputs a 512-dimensional encoding for the image.<br>
-   - The GeoCLIP Location Encoder generates a target encoding based on the input GPS coordinates.
+   - The GeoCLIP Location Encoder generates a target encoding based on the input GPS coordinates.<br>
    - The Cosine Similarity Loss is computed between the image encoding and the target encoding.
 This measures how close the two encodings are in the latent space and is used for backpropagation.

 The model learns to encode images into a 512-dimensional latent space, aligning it with a target encoding derived from GPS coordinates.
 The loss function ensures the two encodings (image and target) are as similar as possible.

 <img src='reports/figures/train1.png' alt='training1'/>

-**2. Encoding to GPS Decoder Training Loop**
+**2. Encoding to GPS Decoder Training Loop**<br>
-   - GPS coordinates are passed through the GeoCLIP Location Encoder, generating a 512-dimensional input encoding.
+   - GPS coordinates are passed through the GeoCLIP Location Encoder, generating a 512-dimensional input encoding.<br>
-   - The input encoding is fed into the Encoding to the GPS Decoder.
+   - The input encoding is fed into the Encoding to the GPS Decoder.<br>
-   - The decoder outputs the predicted latitude and longitude.
+   - The decoder outputs the predicted latitude and longitude.<br>
    - The Geodesic Distance Loss is computed between the predicted GPS coordinates and the ground truth.
 This loss reflects the great circle distance between two points on Earth, providing a geographically meaningful error metric, and is used for backpropagation.

 The model learns to decode a latent space encoding back to its corresponding GPS coordinates.
 This enables geolocation prediction from encodings.